Your No-Panic Guide To LA Life, And The New (And Changing) Coronavirus Rules

 At other places, you'll be given a testing kit for an oral swab that you can administer yourself.

-The turnaround is "about three days" for L.A.
+The turnaround was "about three days" for L.A.
 County-operated sites.

 "There are certainly some cases in which it's taking longer than three days," Christina Ghaly, director of health services at Los Angeles County Health Agency, told us.
 "That number is an average."

 Many of you asked us about this.

 Some people were told their test results would be available in one or two days, and it wound up being five.
 Others said they were told five days, and they were still waiting.

 The city/county guidance says results typically take "3-5 days."

 When they're ready, you will be notified by email.
 Results can then be viewed online.